terroir

 Mount Veeder rises two thousand feet above the Napa Valley floor.
 Its western slopes face the Pacific, catching the fog that rolls through the gaps in the coastal range each morning and retreats by afternoon.
 The air here is cooler, the light more diffuse, the growing season longer and more demanding than the valley below.

-No irrigation.
 No synthetic inputs.
 The mountain dictates the vintage, and the vintage obeys.

 600m altitude 100% organic